 Many wills are fairly routine and simple, and require no specialized knowledge.
 Even if you go through probate court, the paperwork required does not require a legal degree.
 On the other hand, if there are disputes, complex property issues, significant tax liability, etc., an executor should seriously consider getting professional help in the form of a lawyer, or depending on the issue, an accountant.
 Finally, executors shouldn't be afraid to ask the court for assistance; if the judge feels that it is necessary, he or she will almost assuredly advise you to get a lawyer.

 You've thought long and hard about what financial decisions you want to make, but aren't sure how to put your wishes into a legally binding plan.
 Here's the good news.
 You don't have to fuss and fret about this on your own.
 Sit back, relax, and let a legal expert guide the way.
-Start the process with a free case review with a local estate planning attorney at no obligation.
+Start the process by contacting a skilled estate planning attorney in your area.